Kataruse/QuestLog/README.md

 ## How to install
 Download the repository and extract.

-Install Python Prereqs: `pip install requests ast fastapi pydantic starlette uvicorn`
+Install Python Prereqs: `pip install requests fastapi pydantic starlette uvicorn`

 Note: This should be all of the packages that need to be installed that are not bundled with Python by default.